Exotic Terrane, 2022, pigment print, 30 x 40 inches ©Dennis DeHart

 online exhibition + printed book

-The New Geologic Epoch will present works relating to or commenting on geological transformations in the land including commentary on previous works by Earth or Land artists.
+The New Geologic Epoch presents work relating to or commenting on geological transformations in the land including commentary on previous works by Earth or Land artists.
 The works reference our evolution leading to the precarious situation we find ourselves in today with massive scarring of the planet's surfaces due to mining and the impacts of the built environment with the development of dams, bridges, roads, and sprawling urban cities.
 Works include a wide range of media with drawings, watercolors, collage, textile, sculpture, ceramic, painting, photography, sound, video, film, installation, performative, and eco-remediation.

 S E L E C T E D A R T I S T S